MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics.md

 :::image type="content" source="images/automotive-connectivity-and-data-solution-provisioning-dataflow.svg" alt-text="Diagram of the provisioning dataflow." border="false" lightbox="images/automotive-connectivity-and-data-solution-provisioning-dataflow.svg":::

 1. The **Factory System** commissions the vehicle device to the desired construction state.
 It can include firmware & software initial installation and configuration.
-As part of this process, the factory system will obtain and write the device *certificate*, created from the **Public Key Infrastructure** provider.
+As part of this process, the factory system writes the device *certificate*, created from the **Public Key Infrastructure** provider.
 1. The **Factory System** registers the vehicle & device using the *Vehicle & Device Provisioning API*.
 1. The factory system triggers the **device provisioning client** to connect to the *device registration*  and provision the device.
 The device retrieves connection information to the *MQTT broker*.
 1. The *device registration* application creates the device identity with MQTT broker.